A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons

 Nonlinear spectroscopy still awaits the adoption of a unified framework for simulating experimental data, particularly in systems that exhibit inhomogeneous broadening.
 Transient cavity transmission spectra cannot be compared directly to extracavity data -- the observables are simply not the same.
-Instead, as we laid out above and as others in the field are increasingly arguing,\cite{renken21,pyles2024} one must reconstruct the dynamics in $\alpha(\tilde\nu, t)$ that give rise to the transient cavity spectra.
-Only once the intrinsic response of the intracavity molecules is isolated from the changing optical interference conditions can one determine if the molecules are behaving differently from their extracavity counterparts and screen for \textit{bona fide} cavity-modified behavior.
+Instead, as we lay out above and as others in the field are increasingly arguing,\cite{renken21,pyles2024} one must reconstruct the dynamics in the intracavity absorption coefficient $\alpha(\tilde\nu, t)$ that give rise to the transient cavity spectra.
+Only once the intrinsic response of the intracavity molecules is isolated from the changing optical interference conditions can one determine if the molecules are behaving differently from their extracavity counterparts.
 We have motivated here how the FP cavity expressions can help disentangle these dynamics.
-Nonetheless, FP simulations of transient spectroscopy can be tricky to make quantitative, as one must fit not only the changing intracavity $\alpha(\tilde\nu, t)$ but also any pump-induced transient changes to the background refractive index, cavity length, mirror reflectivity, etc. We therefore close this section by noting some emerging strategies for transient spectroscopy in strongly-coupled systems.
+Nonetheless, FP simulations of transient spectroscopy can be tricky to make quantitative.
+We therefore close this section by noting some emerging strategies for transient spectroscopy in strongly-coupled systems.